 - Reduce your legal compliance workload

 The scope varies greatly between clients.
 A data protection impact assessment can be done at a high-level or in depth.
-If you’d like to take the first step, complete our complimentary high-level POPI Impact Assessment questionnaire.
+If you’d like to take the first step, complete our complimentary high-level Data Protection Impact Assessment questionnaire.
+By doing this quick impact assessment that takes no longer than about an hour, you’ll get an idea of what a privacy impact assessment is.